jfpoilpret/vscode-fastarduino/README.md

 No issues have been reported sofar, but any problem or request for enhancement can be submitted to [the project site on GitHub](https://github.com/jfpoilpret/vscode-fastarduino/issues).

 ## Release Notes

+### 0.6.0

+- Added possibility to set extra defines, for compiler, in target configuration
+- Added possibility to set extra compiler or linker options in target configuration

 ### 0.5.0